JeanLouisPIERA/Escapegame/Readme.md

     Cursus to be validated.
     Practically, this program aims to enable a human player known as the Player Joueur to play an escape game against the computer known as the Player Machine.
-    A secret code of several numbers has to be found by the Player who attacks, the human or the mchine.
+    A secret code of several numbers has to be found by the Player who attacks, the human or the machine.
+    The opponent (either human or automatic) has to indicate for each number of the combinaison if it is +,- or =.
+    The PlayerMachine when it attacks is able to interpret the result of the comparison of its opponent and to adapt its next combinaison from it through a DICHOTOMIA ALGORITHM.
+    The program is as well able to denounce the human player when he cheats by returning his comparison : and in this case the program give a corrected indication to the Player Machine.

     ## Technologies
     Project is written in Java and created with